rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

   1. The API is very similar to STL algorithms such as `std::transform`.
   2. All array inputs and outputs are iterator type templates.
-  3. Longitude/Latitude data is passed as array of structures, using the `cuspatial::lonlat_2d` type (include/cuspatial/vec_2d.hpp).
+  3. Longitude/Latitude data is passed as array of structures, using the `cuspatial::vec_2d<T>` type (include/cuspatial/vec_2d.hpp).
 This is enforced using a `static_assert` in the function body.
-  4. The `Location` type is a template that is by default equal to the `value_type` of the input iterators.
-  5. The floating point type is a template (`T`) that is by default equal to the `value_type` of `Location`.
+  5. The floating point type is a template (`T`) that is by default equal to the base `value_type` of the type iterated over by `LonLatItA`. libcuspatial provides the `iterator_vec_base_type` trait helper for this.
   6. The iterator types for the two input ranges (A and B) are distinct templates.
 This is crucial to enable composition of fancy iterators that may be different types for A and B.
   7. The size of the input and output ranges in the example API are equal, so the start and end of only the A range is provided (`a_lonlat_first` and `a_lonlat_last`).
 This mirrors STL APIs.
   8. This API returns an iterator to the element past the last element written to the output.
-This is inspired by `std::transform`, even though as with `transform`, many uses of `haversine_distance` will not need this returned iterator.
+This is inspired by `std::transform`, even though as with `transform`, many uses of cuSpatial APIs will not need to use this returned iterator.
   9. All APIs that run CUDA device code (including Thrust algorithms) or allocate memory take a CUDA stream on which to execute the device code and allocate memory.
+  10. Any API that allocate and return device data (not shown here) should also take an `rmm::device_memory_resource` to use for output memory allocation.

 ## Iterator requirements